Are you a young disabled person in London looking for some work experience for your CV or other support to help you into work?

 How Moving Up work experience has made a difference

-Participant Jack McLellan, who went on to secure a permanent position as a HR Assistant, advised young disabled people:
+Participant Jack McLellan, who went on to secure a permanent position as a HR Assistant, and who has subsequently become Moving Up’s new manager, advised young disabled people:

 If possible come on the Moving Up project.
 Work experience is a safe environment to test what adjustments you need and what working hours you can do.
 There are so many different areas of work on offer, there’s something relevant to everyone.

 Oona Elonen secured a job with us as a Supporter Services Assistant following her Moving Up work experience.
 She blogged:

 MDUK was able – and willing – to accommodate all of my needs, so that the placement would be as enjoyable and smooth as possible and so that I could get the most out of it.
 I was able to develop my skills more than I thought I was going to!
 It just proves how a seemingly minor work or volunteering opportunity can prove extremely helpful!

 Hannah Sosna, who completed a six-month placement with our digital communications team, wrote about her experience:

 I’m not quite sure what the future holds yet but working at MDUK has definitely given me a better understanding of what it is like to work in a large office environment.
 I’ve also gained more skills and experience, such as data entry, scheduling social media posts and research.
 Without the MDUK placement, this type of experience would have been very difficult to get, so I’m very grateful for having the opportunity of working with such a nice, professional and welcoming team.
 If anyone is thinking about applying to the Moving Up project, I definitely would recommend it.
 The office is lovely and everyone is really friendly.

 Ongoing Employment Support

 After you’ve finished your placement with us, we would like to stay in touch to help make sure your training doesn’t stop when you leave our office.
 We’ll invite you to take part in the following opportunities:

 - work experience placements with other organisations, where possible